pvatsa/pvatsa.github.io/README.md

 ## Welcome to my journal

-This is a journal of thougths and postings as a markdown.
-This is the fastest way for me to pen down all my thougths and hopefully be better organized.
+This is a journal of thougths that are posted as notes in  markdown.
+This is the fastest way to pen down thougths and hopefully be better organized.

 This repo is organized by categories and topics and each topic is like a mini-ebook with lots of pages and sub-pages inside of it.

 C00 : [Rubixworks](C00/T01/P000.Cover)
-Rubixworks is our "Intelligent Network" that we have incubated.
-Still in early beta, we will post our notes about it as it evolves.
+Rubixworks is an "Intelligent Network" that incubated at Asthrasot Consulting.
+Still in early beta, this repo will contain notes about it as it evolves.

 C01 : Projects
-This is the the most active repo where we will pen down notes for all the different projects and domains that we are involved with.
+This is the the most active repo which holds the notes for all the different projects and domains that we are involved with in the past.
  1. [T01.Medical Robotics](C01/T01/P000.Cover) - A robotic exo-skeleton platform for medical rehabilitation for Spinal Cord Injury and Stroke patients.
  2. [T02.AI Driven Compliance Verification](C01/T02/P000.Cover) - a platform for verifying document compliance that can be used in multiple industries like healthcare, education and finance.
  3. [T03.SaaS Order Fulfilment](C01/T03/P000.Cover) - A SaaS order fulfilment platform that scales to 1000s of customers with complex integrations.